Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

 Radial differential rotation was observed in the handful of \bceph{} stars with a measurement of the internal rotation \citep[e.g.][Vanlaer in prep.]{Aerts2003, Pamyatnykh2004,Dziembowski2008,Burssens2023}.
 Based on the observed splittings (Sect.~\ref{sec:splittings}) and our modelling results for the {\it Gaia\/} \bceph\ stars, we calculated the internal envelope rotation rate $\Omega_\mathrm{env}$ from the Ledoux constant \citep{Ledoux1951} for the best grid model for the star.
 This rotation rate then also allows us to calculate the level of differential rotation between the envelope and the surface for stars with a measured $f_\mathrm{rot}\sin i$, as well as the spin parameter of the mode.

 In Fig.~\ref{fig:env_rotation}, we show the estimated $\Omega_{\rm env}$ and derived parameters.
 Unlike the observed projected surface rotation and as expected, the envelope rotation deduced from the modelling does not have any correlation with the pulsation frequency of the zonal mode, as $f_0$ is unaffected by $\Omega_{\rm env}$ when treating the rotation perturbatively and only up to first order as we do here (top panel).
 The highest envelope rotation rate is not found for the fastest surface rotators but for intermediately-fast rotating stars (second panel), reflecting the effect of the unknown factor $\sin\,i$ and/or differential rotation between the envelope and the surface.
 This is visually represented in the third panel of Fig.~\ref{fig:env_rotation}, which shows the level of differential rotation assuming an almost equator-on view ($\sin\,i\simeq 1$).
 This lower limit of the true surface rotation frequency is denoted here as $\Omega_{\rm surf}$.
 It is used to estimate an upper limit for the differential rotation between envelope and surface, which is plotted against the evolutionary stage $X_c'$.
 Aside from the projection effect, we find the most differential rotators to have an internal rate that is below four times the surface rotation.
 This is completely in line with the first such measurement ever done for a \bceph\ star \citep{Aerts2003}, which relied on rotational splitting of both a dipole and quadrupole mode.
 Yet, the majority of stars reveal $\Omega_{\rm env} / \Omega_{\rm surf} \lesssim 2$.
-Hence, despite the few cases of strong radial differential rotation as summarised by \cite{Burssens2023}, the majority of \bceph{} stars have a level of envelope-to-surface rotation between 0.2 and 2.
+Hence, despite the few cases of strong radial differential rotation as summarised by \cite{Burssens2023}, the majority of \bceph{} stars have a level of envelope-to-surface rotation between 0.3 and 2.

 We also present the spin-parameter, $s$, of the dominant mode as a function of $X_c'$.
 It is defined here as $s \equiv 2\Omega_\mathrm{env}/f_0$ and characterises the regime in which the pulsation mode occurs \citep{Aerts2024}.
 All the {\it Gaia\/} \bceph\ stars have their dominant mode in the super-inertial regime with $s<1$.
-Noticably, the star with the largest spin parameter (TIC\,13765605) also has the highest level of differential rotation and is about halfway its main-sequence phase.
+Noticeably, the star with the largest spin parameter (TIC\,282881728) also has the highest level of differential rotation and is in the later half of its main-sequence phase.